List of Liberty ships (S–Samtyne): Samholt

 was built by California Shipbuilding Corporation.
 Her keel was laid on 10 June 1943.
 She was launched as Jacob Riis on 3 July and delivered as Samholt on 17 July.
 To the MoWT under Lend-Lease, she was operated under the management of Cunard White Star Line.
 To the USMC in 1958, she was laid up in the James River.
 She was scrapped at Baltimore in October 1959.

 Samhope

 was built by Bethlehem Fairfield Shipyard.
 Her keel was laid on 25 February 1944.
 She was launched on 25 March and delivered on 5 April.
 To the MoWT under Lend-Lease.
 Operated under the management of Sir William Reardon Smith & Sons.
 Sold in 1947 to Moller Line Ltd. and renamed Rosalie Moller.
-Sold in 1948 to Charente Steamship Co. and renamed Sucessor.
+Sold in 1948 to Charente Steamship Co. and renamed ? [sic].
 Operated under the management of T. & J. Harrison Ltd. Sold in 1963 to Zela Shipping Co., London and renamed Zela M. Sold in 1967 to Protaras Shipping Co.
 Reflagged to Cyprus and operated under the management of Transmarine Shipping Agencies.
 Sold in 1968 to the Cuban Government and renamed Ignacio Agramonte.
 Operated under the management of Empresa Navegacion Mambisa.
 She was scrapped at San Esteban de Pravia, Spain in 1974.